inconsx/NFC-Light-Toggle-Blueprint-for-Home-Assistant/README.md

-NFC Light Toggle Blueprint for Home Assistant
+# NFC Light Toggle Blueprint for Home Assistant

 A flexible Home Assistant blueprint that allows you to toggle lights using NFC tags, including support for brightness, color, smooth transitions, and logbook entries.

 Perfect for multi-user households and for use with the Home Assistant Companion App on iOS and Android.

+---

-✨ Features
+## Features

-📱 NFC tag as trigger
+- NFC tag as trigger

-🔁 Toggle functionality (On / Off)
+- Toggle functionality (On / Off)

-💡 Configurable brightness (%)
+- Configurable brightness (%)

-🎨 Optional color
+- Optional color

-RGB or
+  - RGB

-Color temperature (Kelvin)
+  - or Color temperature (Kelvin)

-🌈 Smooth transition when turning lights on or off
+- Smooth transition when turning lights on or off

-📊 Logbook entries
+- Logbook entries

-Which user triggered the action
+  - Which user triggered the action

-Which light was controlled
+  - Which light was controlled

-On / Off state
+  - On / Off state

-♻️ Reusable blueprint
+- Reusable blueprint

-🧩 No duplicated automations required
+- No duplicated automations required

+---

-🔧 Requirements
+## Requirements

-Home Assistant 2022.8 or newer
+- Home Assistant 2022.8 or newer

-Home Assistant Companion App
+- Home Assistant Companion App (iOS or Android)

-iOS or Android

-NFC-capable smartphone
+- NFC-capable smartphone

-An NFC tag registered in Home Assistant
+- An NFC tag registered in Home Assistant

-One or more light entities
+- One or more light entities

+---

-📦 Installation
+## Installation

-1️⃣ Import the Blueprint
+### Import the Blueprint

-Go to Settings → Automations & Scenes → Blueprints
+1. Go to Settings → Automations & Scenes → Blueprints

-Click Import Blueprint
+2. Click Import Blueprint

-Paste the YAML code from this repository
+3. Paste the YAML code from this repository

-Save
+4. Save

+---

-⚙️ Usage
+## Usage

 After importing the blueprint:

-Create a new automation from the blueprint
+1. Create a new automation from the blueprint

-Configure the following options:
+2. Configure the following options:

-NFC tag
+   - NFC tag

-Light entity
+   - Light entity

-Brightness (%)
+   - Brightness (%)

-Transition duration (seconds)
+   - Transition duration (seconds)

-Optional:
+   - Optional:

-RGB color
+     - RGB color

-or Color temperature (Kelvin)
+     - or Color temperature (Kelvin)

-➡️ The NFC tag will now reliably toggle the selected light.
+The NFC tag will now reliably toggle the selected light.

+---

-🧠 Logic Overview
+## Logic Overview

-Light is OFF
+### Light is OFF

-Turn on with:
+- Turn on with:

-defined brightness
+  - defined brightness

-optional color
+  - optional color

-smooth transition
+  - smooth transition

-Logbook entry:
+Logbook entry example:

-[User] turned [Light] ON (NFC)

-Light is ON
+### Light is ON

-Turn off with transition
+- Turn off with transition

-Logbook entry:
+Logbook entry example:

-[User] turned [Light] OFF (NFC)
+---

-📊 Logbook
+## Logbook

 All actions are recorded in the Home Assistant logbook:

-User name (via trigger.context.user_id)
+- User name (via trigger.context.user_id)

-Light entity
+- Light entity

-Action (ON / OFF)
+- Action (ON / OFF)

-Trigger source: NFC
+- Trigger source: NFC

 Ideal for:

-Multi-user environments
+- Multi-user environments

-Auditing & traceability
+- Auditing and traceability

-Debugging
+- Debugging

+---

-🍎 iOS Notes
+## iOS Notes

 Due to iOS system restrictions:

-📱 The iPhone must be unlocked
-(Face ID / Touch ID is sufficient)
+- The iPhone must be unlocked (Face ID / Touch ID is sufficient)

-✅ No additional confirmation is required
+- No additional confirmation is required

-ℹ️ iOS briefly shows a system banner (“NFC tag detected”)
+- iOS briefly shows a system banner (“NFC tag detected”)

-🚫 NFC scans are not possible while the device is locked
+- NFC scans are not possible while the device is locked

-➡️ These limitations are enforced by iOS and cannot be bypassed by Home Assistant.
+These limitations are enforced by iOS and cannot be bypassed by Home Assistant.

+---

-🤖 Android Notes
+## Android Notes

-NFC scans may work without unlocking (device-dependent)
+- NFC scans may work without unlocking (device-dependent)

-In many cases, no confirmation dialog
+- In many cases, no confirmation dialog

-Very fast trigger response
+- Very fast trigger response

+---

-🛡️ Security
+## Security

 The blueprint supports:

-User identification via trigger.context.user_id
+- User identification via trigger.context.user_id

-Person mapping in Home Assistant
+- Person mapping in Home Assistant

-➡️ Automations can be extended to allow only specific users or devices.
+Automations can be extended to allow only specific users or devices.

+---

-🧩 Possible Extensions
+## Possible Extensions

 The blueprint can easily be extended with:

-🔒 User whitelist
+- User whitelist

-🌗 Day/Night brightness or color
+- Day/Night brightness or color

-🛏️ Multiple lights per tag
+- Multiple lights per tag

-📈 Per-user statistics or counters
+- Per-user statistics or counters

-🔔 Notifications
+- Notifications

+---

-🤝 Contributing
+## Contributing

 Contributions, ideas, and pull requests are welcome.
 Please describe changes clearly and concisely.

+---

-📄 License
+## License

 MIT License
 Free to use, modify, and distribute.

+---

+Enjoy automating!